KA-HQ/Trophonius/README.md

   MyModel.create(field_one: "Data", number_field: 1)
 ```

 The new record will be created immediately and filled with the provided data.
 The fieldnames are the same as the names in FileMaker.
 If the fieldname in FileMaker contains non-word characters, the fieldname should be in quotes.
+This method returns the created record as a Trophonius::Record instance.

 ## Get records